India Tech Giant Warns Trump's 'Radical Shift' to Hurt Industry

 Re: (Score:2)

 This is the best news I've heard all day!
-(Score:2)
+(Score:3, Insightful)

 Good riddance!